Interactive-Modding/Jurassic-Reborn/README.md

 ### RebornMod Leader
 Vitiate

-### Jurassic World Reborn is a prehistoric creature Mod, inspired by the classic dinosaur mod "JurassiCraft".
-While the mod carries several similarities to JurassiCraft, the code is not JurassiCraft's code, but our own property, having been entirely written by our coders.
+### The code is modified and built up from an older version of JurassiCraft's code, having been also worked upon by JWR's coders.
+Credit goes to the original JurassiCraft team for laying the foundations for the code that was expanded upon to make this project a reality.

 ### Developers